mnubo/dbevolv/README.md

 The `build.properties` file should contain which SBT version to use:

-    sbt.version=0.13.8
+    sbt.version=0.13.11

 The `plugins.sbt` should point to this plugin on Artifactory (the funky piece of code make sure to always use the latest version available from Artifactory):

-    resolvers += "Mnubo release repository" at "http://artifactory.mtl.mnubo.com:8081/artifactory/libs-release-local/"

-    val latestPluginVersion = Using.urlInputStream(new URL("http://artifactory.mtl.mnubo.com:8081/artifactory/libs-release-local/com/mnubo/dbschemas_2.10/maven-metadata.xml")) { stream =>
-      """<latest>([\d\.]+)</latest>""".r.findFirstMatchIn(IO.readStream(stream)).get.group(1)
-    }

-    addSbtPlugin("com.mnubo" % "dbschemas-sbt-plugin" % latestPluginVersion)
+    addSbtPlugin("com.mnubo" % "dbevolv-sbt-plugin" % "1.0.0")

 The directories names in `/migrations` constitute the migration versions.
 Migrations will be applied in the lexical order of those directory names.
-Ex: when asking dbschema to upgrade to version '0002' in the above example, '0001' will be executed first, then '0002'.
+Ex: when asking dbevolv to upgrade to version '0002' in the above example, '0001' will be executed first, then '0002'.

 Migration directories must contain 2 files named `upgrade.???` and `downgrade.???`.
-The extension depend on the database type.
+The extension depend on the data store type.
 For example, for Cassandra:

     /migrations/0001/upgrade.cql
                     /downgrade.cql